Phuongbui2711/library_management_system/README.md

 ![return](static/img/testing/return.jpg)

 #### Reference:
-Part of the project code is consulted from the TechVidvanLibrary project.
-Refer to: https://techvidvan.com/tutorials/python-library-management-system/
+<p>Part of the project code is consulted from the TechVidvanLibrary project.
+Refer to: https://techvidvan.com/tutorials/python-library-management-system/ </p>